tylerturb/Walmart-Forecasting-Retail-Sales-Random-Forest/README.md

 # Walmart-Forecasting-Retail-Sales-Random-Forest
 Data wrangling techniques to clean the data and re-format for machine learning.
 Random Forest Model python.
-Kaggle competitions.  https://www.kaggle.com/c/m5-forecasting-accuracy
+Kaggle competition.  https://www.kaggle.com/c/m5-forecasting-accuracy

+Time Series Analysis

 Files
 calendar.csv - Contains information about the dates on which the products are sold.